On the Quasitrace Problem and a Characterization of W*-algebras: Equivalences

-If we assume that every $2$-quasitrace is a trace, then clearly every Type II$_1$ \AW-factor has a trace (and therefore each Type II$_1$ \AW-factor is a Type II$_1$ \Wstar-factor).
-However, we would like to show that a positive solution to the 2Q conjecture implies that the \Wstar-Pedersen characterization holds for \emph{any} finite \Cstar-algebra, not just those with trivial centre.
-For this, we first want to move from the setting of Type II$_1$ \AW-factors to arbitrary Type II$_1$ \AW-algebras.
+If we assume that every $2$-quasitrace is a trace, then clearly every Type II$_1$ AW*-factor has a trace (and therefore each Type II$_1$ AW*-factor is a Type II$_1$ W*-factor).
+However, we would like to show that a positive solution to the 2Q Conjecture implies that the W*-Pedersen characterization holds for \emph{any} finite C*-algebra, not just those with trivial centre.
+For this, we first want to move from the setting of Type II$_1$ AW*-factors to arbitrary Type II$_1$ AW*-algebras.